MediaMath/t1-python/README.md

 TerminalOne API Library
 =======================

 **WIP** Python implementation of a T1 API Library.
 This library consists of Python classes for working with T1 entities.
 This library is written for Python 2.7.
 I have tried to ensure compatibility with 3.x, but this is not guaranteed and should be used at your own risk.
+A more guaranteed compatibility with Python 3 is in progress, made possible by bundling the module [six](https://pypi.python.org/pypi/six).

 The best way to use this package is to instantiate the `T1` class, and do everything through there.
 That way, the only thing you have to import is T1 (`import terminalone` or `from terminalone import T1`), then instantiate the class (`t1 = terminalone.T1(username, password, api_key, [auth_method], [environment])`).
 ```python